 \section{Sublinear Number of Samples}

-In this section we show that for $o(n)$ samples, the prophet problem with an unknown distribution behaves like the secretary problem.
-As we will see in \secref{sec:secretary}, a straightforward baseline can be obtained from the optimal solution to the secretary problem, which discards a $1/e$ fraction of the values and then accepts the first value that exceeds the maximum of the discarded values.
+We begin by showing that for $o(n)$ samples, the prophet problem with an unknown distribution behaves like the secretary problem.
+As we will see in \autoref{sec:secretary}, a straightforward baseline can be obtained from the optimal solution to the secretary problem, which discards a $1/e$ fraction of the values and then accepts the first value that exceeds the maximum of the discarded values.
 The algorithm does not require any samples, is guaranteed to stop at the maximum of the sequence with probability $1/e$, and can be shown to also provide a $1/e$ approximation for our objective.
-This analysis seems crude and in particular does not account for the fact that the prophet inequality is rewarded even when it does not stop on the maximum value of the sequence.
-Indeed the objective of the prophet problem seems easier to achieve than that of the secretary problem, and one would expect to be able to improve on the bound of $1/e$.
-Our main result, which we prove in \secref{sec:impossibility}, shows that this is not the case: the bound of $1/e$ is in fact best possible.
+Our main result in this section, which we prove in \autoref{sec:impossibility}, shows that the bound of $1/e$ is in fact best possible.
 This results continues to hold with $o(n)$ samples.